electrode-io/isomorphic-loader/README.md

 That's why [webpack]'s document has this note in the [section about `publicPath`]:

-> Note: In cases when the eventual publicPath of output files isn't known at compile time, it can be left blank and set dynamically at runtime in the entry point file.
-If you don't know the publicPath while compiling you can omit it and set __webpack_public_path__ on your entry point.
+> **Note:** In cases when the eventual `publicPath` of output files isn't known at compile time, it can be left blank and set dynamically at runtime in the entry point file.
+  If you don't know the `publicPath` while compiling you can omit it and set `__webpack_public_path__` on your entry point.

-In that case, you would have to save the path CDN created for you and pass it to `extendRequire` with a [custom config override](#custom-config-overrides).
+In that case, you would have to save the path CDN created for you and pass it to `extendRequire` with a [custom config override](#custom-config-overrides), or you can just modify the [config file](#config-and-assets-files) directly.

-If your CDN server generates a unique URL for every asset file instead of a single base path, then you have to do some custom post processing to update the asset mapping files yourself.
+If your CDN server generates an unique URL for every asset file instead of a single base path, then you have to do some custom post processing to update the asset mapping files yourself.

 ## License